hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/114_the_chosen_ideal.md

-manifestations, of God, in the past and in the present, and stands with outstretched arms to welcome all — to welcome even those that are yet to be — to that Home of Truth and that Ocean of Bliss, wherein the human soul, liberated from the net of Mâyâ, may transport itself with perfect freedom and with eternal joy.
+manifestations, of God, in the past and in the present, and stands with outstretched arms to welcome all — to welcome even those that are yet to be — to that Home of Truth and that Ocean of Bliss, wherein the human soul, liberated from the net of Māyā, may transport itself with perfect freedom and with eternal joy.

 Bhakti-Yoga, therefore, lays on us the imperative command not to hate or